MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

 Although not required for network controller deployment itself, this section allows you to validate a successful network controller deployment.
 You will create a network controller managed **HNV Provider** network (sometimes called the "Back End" network)  and configure two tenant VM networks on top of that.
 You will also test connectivity between two tenant virtual machines deployed on different hosts to ensure the network controller is deployed correctly.

->[!NOTE]As a quick validation step, you can also try to access the following URL from a browser on your VMM Server:
+As a quick validation step, you can also try to access the following URL from a browser on your VMM Server:
->
 >``https://<RESTIP-or-FQDN>/networking/v1/servers``
->

 >Example:
 >
 >``https://10.184.108.56/networking/v1/servers``